 We have a number of teams for Years 9 to 12 students to participate in the Debaters Association of Victoria (DAV) competition, which runs five debates each year between March and July.

 Students in Years 7 and 8 also have the opportunity to learn basic debating skills at a series of workshops run by DAV and as part of our school program.

 We also participate in an annual debating competition organised and generously supported by the Lions Club, Northcote branch.
 Several local government and non-government secondary schools are involved in the competition.

 Every year we organise a Year 6 public speaking competition for local primary schools as part of our Year 7 Transition Program.

-At Northcote High School we organise a Year 6 public speaking competition for feeder primary schools as part of the transition program into Year 7.
-This event also allows boys and girls in Year 6 to demonstrate their skills on the big stage in front of an audience comprised of invited guests, parents and teachers.
-This is a truly local community event for local state schools celebrating the achievements of their Year 6 students.
+This event also allows Year 6 students to demonstrate their skills on the big stage in front of an audience of invited guests, parents and teachers.
+This is a genuine community event and a great way to celebrate the skills and talents of Year 6 students.